Beasta2768/Final-Year-Project/Logbook.md

 ### Project Development (30-31/10/24)
 - Worked on User Interface design ideas
 ### Advanced web development
+- Focused on user interfaces and handling data input via forms.
+- We covered the 5 parts of a forms lifecycle
+1. **Building the Form:**
+2. **Creating a Form Class Example:*
+3. **Specifying Data Class**
+4. **Rendering the Form:*
+5. **Processing the Form:*

+#### **Best Practices**

+- Combine rendering and submission logic in one controller action.

+- Always redirect after form submission to avoid duplicate submissions.

 ## Week 8 (04/11/24) !!!